Parks, Recreation and Library Services

 Prior to affiliating with MRG, Pamela held positions with the City of Kansas City, Missouri, where she served in a variety of management roles (1975-2004), and the City of Stockton, California, where she was the Director of Community Services (2004-2011).
 She has been instrumental in the reorganization of both agencies during tough economic times to operate more efficiently and become self-sustaining.

-Pamela retired from the City of Stockton and currently serves on the Board of Directors for the National Recreation and Park Association.
+Pamela retired from the City of Stockton and currently serves on several committees for the National Recreation and Park Association and formerly served on the Board of Directors.
 As a Certified Park and Recreation Professional for both the California Park & Recreation Society (CPRS) and the National Recreation and Park Association (NRPA), Pamela serves as an official reviewer for other park and recreation agencies operations through the NRPA Commission for Accreditation of Park and Recreation Agencies (CAPRA).
 She has assisted numerous agencies in accomplishing their accreditation by providing the necessary tools and guidance, not limited to strategic plans, communication plans, marketing plans, comprehensive recreation plans, and organizational management.
-Under Pamela’s
+Under Pamela’s leadership the City of Stockton became the first city in California to achieve NRPA accreditation.

-In addition, Pamela has served as the Chair of the NRPA Pacific Southwest Regional Council, the California Park & Recreation Society Legislative Committee, and has presented at the NRPA Congress, Missouri Park and Recreation Association Conference, Southwest Park and Recreation Training Institute and the former NRPA School of Sports Management.
-She served on the United States Tennis Association Board of Directors and currently is on the Facility Assistance Program team, a grant program to assist park and recreation agencies in tennis court design and program development.
+In addition, Pamela has served as the Chair of the NRPA Pacific Southwest Region Council, the California Park and Recreation Society Legislative Committee, and has presented at the NRPA Congress, Missouri Park and Recreation Association Conference, Southwest Park and Recreation Training Institute and the former the former NRPA School of Sports Management.
+She served on the NRPA Board of Directors and USTA Board of Directors and currently is the President of USTA Northern California, Vice Chair of USTA President’s Committee and a member of the USTA Budget Committee.

-Pamela earned a Bachelor of Arts degree in Health, Physical Education and Psychology from the Southwest University in Bolivar, Missouri, and a Masters of Education (Administration and Supervision of Athletics and Physical Education) and Education Specialist Degree (Educational Administration-Higher Education) from the University of Missouri.
+Pamela earned a Bachelor of Arts degree in Health, Physical Education and Psychology from the Southwest Baptist University in Bolivar, Missouri, and a Master of Education (Administration and Supervision of Athletics and Physical Education) and Education Specialist Degree (Educational Administration-Higher Education) from the University of Missouri.